mgua/psprofile/README.md

 a tool to manage powershell aliases
 Marco Guardigli, october 2023

+added jul 2024
+  le (list environments: list venv folders in current location, with sizes) se (select environment: allows to choose and activate a venv)

 Allows team definition and management of powershell aliases to automate tasks, for windows users.